Florida man opens front door; kinkajou runs in, bites him

 LAKE WORTH BEACH, Fla.
 (AP) — Officials say a small rainforest raccoon-like creature ran into a Florida apartment and bit a man after he opened the front door to head to work.

-The WPEC-TV reports the kinkajou bit his foot and scratched his leg but did not seriously injure him.
+The WPEC-TV reports the kinkajou bit his foot and scratched his leg but didn't seriously injure him.

 A Florida Fish and Wildlife Conservation Commission report said the kinkajou was taken to a wildlife facility.
 Officers didn't say where it came from.